thisissoon-fm/trackstore/README.md

-# trackstore
-SOON_ FM 2.0 Track Store - Stores track data from 3rd party providers (Spotify, SoundCloud, Google)
+# SOON\_ FM 2.0 Track Store

+This service stores 3rd party provider track data, for example Spotify, Google and SoundCloud.
+A HTTP API is provided to allow creating and updating records from provider APIs.